Przemyslaw-Swiderski/G-API-Video-Inspector-Transcriber-PS/README.md

 ## Usage

-1. Set up the necessary environment variables in .env file located in the root directory of the project.
-Strings required.
+1. If you want to use the script for any automation pourposes it may be convenient to set up the necessary environment variables in .env file located in the root directory of the project.
+Strings are required.
 Template of the .env file included in the project.
-If you do not provide them as environment variables you may provide them when prompted by the script.
 The required information includes:

 CREDENTIALS_FILE_PATH: Path to the API credentials file (api.json).